MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/select-services.md

 ---
-title: Select the right services and features recommendation
+title: Select the right services and features recommendation for Power Platform workloads
 description: Learn how to select the appropriate services and features that meet the requirements and demands of your workload.
 author: manuelap-msft
 ms.author: mapichle